AmanSagar009/Revature-Project_1/README.md

 * After unzip all the file create a folder in hdfs using command which is little bit difference before we tried while creating folder is "hdfs dfs -mkdir folder_name" (By default this folder created in the path user/maria_dev/ ) and copy all file to the hdfs folder by ""hdfs dfs -put file-name /user/maria_dev/folder_name".
 * To open HiveQL terminal we have have to give command "Hive".
 * Before performing all the above action try to check whether your Ambari which is management platform for hadoop started all services or not.
-* In hive terminal ,check database and if not create one and use the database using following command and after creating database create tables and load data from the folder in hdfs to the respected table and perform analysis using the query which are mention the txt file "project_1_command.txt"
+* In hive terminal ,check database and if not create one and use the database using following command and after creating database create tables and load data from the folder in hdfs to the respected table and perform analysis using the query which are mention the txt file "Project_1.txt"

+** WAY TO UPLOAD FILES

+* clone the git repository using git clone <link> in our local system
+* load ""sudo yum install unzip"" - Used to install unzip to unzip the zip files.
+* unzip files using "" unzip <file_name.csv.zip> "" - Used to unzip the zip files.
+* Make dir in hdfs using hdfs dfs -mkdir </path to hdfs in which dir will be created>
+* Move the unzip files (i.e .csv files) inside the dir.
+* put files in hdfs "" hdfs dfs -put ./<filename.csv> /user/maria_dev/movie ""
+* go to ambari --> hive view --> upload table( /user/maria_dev/<dir_name>/<file_name>)
+* gitbash --> hive --> create database demo1; --> use demo1;

 ### For creating database
 create database demo1;